What is a Rainbow?

 A rainbow can be seen when there's water droplets in the air and the sun is shining from a low angle from behind where we're standing.

-As light passes from one medium into a denser substance it bends.
+As light passes from one medium into a denser substance, it bends.
 The bending of light is known as refraction.

-Daylight, which is white light, is made up of red, orange, yellow, green, blue, indigo and violet.
-When these seven colours combine the human eye only sees white.
+Daylight, which is 'white light', is made up of red, orange, yellow, green, blue, indigo and violet.
+When these seven colours combine, the human eye only sees white.

 A double rainbow appears when light reflects twice within the raindrop.

-double rainbow in the sky We see a rainbow because of where we’re standing.
+We see a rainbow because of where we’re standing.
 We can see it because we're looking through the raindrops with the light from the sun coming from behind us.

 It’s not possible to find the end of a rainbow because its shape depends on where we’re standing and the direction of the sun.
 However, if we view it from a different angle, the rainbow moves.